2nd Address picks up $10M from GV, Foundation to take on Airbnb in business travel

-As Airbnb adds more features to court business users, a smaller startup has raised some funding to take it on in the $18 billion business travel market.
+As Airbnb adds more features to court business users, a smaller startup has raised some funding to challenge it in the $18 billion business travel market.
 2nd Address, an Airbnb-style platform for business travellers looking for home rentals that extend beyond 30 days — as an alternative to staying in hotels — is announcing funding of $10 million from GV (formerly Google Ventures) and Foundation Capital, along with Amicus and Pierre Lamond.

-The startup says it will be investing the money to improve its technology as well as to expand to more cities.
-Its current footprint covers the Bay Area, Los Angeles, New York City, Chicago and Washington DC — where it claims that a property on its platform typically comes in about 40 percent cheaper on a per-night basis compared to a business or extended stay hotel — and the plan is to extend that to 17 more markets in 2019.
+The startup says it will be investing the money to improve its technology as well as expand to more cities.
+Its current footprint covers the Bay Area, Los Angeles, New York City, Chicago and Washington, DC — where it claims that a property on its platform typically comes in about 40 percent cheaper on a per-night basis compared to a business or extended stay hotel — and the plan is to extend that to 17 more markets in 2019.

 “We’ve seen a big change in the way people travel for business.
 They want the same experience they have as consumers,” said 2nd Address CEO Chung-Man Tam.
 “There have been many platforms built for consumers, but not specifically for business travel.”